 IS Output.
 Indicates the row vector exchange count.

 When IS is 1, the exchange count is even.

 When IS is -1, the exchange count is odd.

-(See note 3) in (3), "Comments on use.")

 IP Output.
-A one-dimensional array of size n .
+A one-dimensional array of size n.
 The transposition vector to contain row exchange information is stored.

-(See note 2) in (3), "Comments on use.")

 ICON Output.
 The condition code.

 See Table DM VLBX-1.

+Figure DM_VLBX-1 Storing matrix A in array A

-The column vector of matrix A is continuously stored in columns of array A in the same manner as diagonal elements of banded matrix $A a{ii}$, i = 1, ..., n, are stored in A($nh_1 + nh_2 + 1,1:n$).
+The column vector of matrix A is continuously stored in columns of array A in the same manner as diagonal elements of banded matrix A a{ii} , i = 1, ..., n, are stored in $A(nh_1 + nh_2 + 1, 1:n)$.